fluxsense/Fluxsense-client-CS2/README.md

 Note:
 - This modification is a prototype and may be further improved!
 If you have any questions, please send me a private message on the Telegram channel t.me/fluxsense – I don't maintain anything else outside of that channel, so all updates will be posted there!
+- there is already a cheat dll file embedded in this exe

+Have a nice game!